jsc329/ammonitorwiki/18-analyses.md

 model returns estimates of the following parameters (along with estimates of the influence of covariates on these parameters):

--   psi (*ψ*): the probability a site is occupied.
+  - psi (\(\psi\)): the probability a site is occupied.
--   p: the probability a species will be detected during a survey, given presence.
+  - \(p\): the probability a species will be detected during a survey, given presence.
--   epsilon (*ϵ*): the probability an occupied site will go locally extinct in the next primary period.
+  - epsilon (\(\epsilon\)): the probability an occupied site will go locally extinct in the next primary period.
--   gamma (*γ*): the probability an unoccupied site will be locally colonized in the next primary period.
+  - gamma (\(\gamma\)): the probability an unoccupied site will be locally colonized in the next primary period.

 Thus, the dynamic occupancy framework is an ideal framework for testing metapopulation theory.
-Now that’s cool! :sunglasses:
+Now that’s cool\! :sunglasses:

-In 2013, David Miller and colleagues contributed an important paper entitled [Determining Occurrence Dynamics when False Positives Occur:
-Estimating the Range Dynamics of Wolves from Public Survey Data](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0065808)
-\[2\].
-In this paper, the authors extended the dynamic model to include the possibility that some detections may be false positives, wherein a species is detected even though it is not present (hereafter, the “Miller model”).
+In 2013, Miller et al. extended the dynamic model to include the possibility that some detections may be false positives, wherein a species is detected even though it is not present: [Determining Occurrence Dynamics when False Positives Occur: Estimating the Range Dynamics of Wolves from Public Survey Data](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0065808)
+\[2\] (hereafter, the “Miller model”).
 For example, the third primary period in the above encounter history was recorded as 100.
 The species was recorded as present, but if we relax the standard occupancy assumption that no false positives are possible, we now consider that this detection occurred in error.
-To accommodate the possibility of false positives, the Miller model requires a subset of detections to be verified by a second methodology in which false positives are not possible.
+To accommodate the possibility of false positives, the Miller model requires that a subset of detections be verified by a second methodology in which false positives are not possible.
 If the alternative methodology confirms that the target species is indeed present, the survey is logged with a ‘2’ instead of a ‘1’.
 For example, the encounter history above,

 101 000 100 000